pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-launches-diners-club-privilege-credit-card-review.md

 {% include star-rating.html rating=4.5 rewards=4.5 fees=4 features=5 %}

-_What do you think of this new HDFC Bank Diners Club Privilege Credit Card?
+_What do you think of new HDFC Bank Diners Club Privilege Credit Card?
 Let me know in comments below._